pratt-savi-810/pratt-savi-810-2018-10/projects/alubitz_project/README.md

 ## Output
 The output is a new polygon shapefile which contains rate of designation as a new field which can be symbolized for relative rates across NYC.
 For instance, this can be used for running statistics or symbolizing average rates by borough.

+A recording of the code running can be viewed here: http://recordit.co/9xCiJrpXJQ

 ## Outline of Steps
 ####    1. Import dependencies